GovTechSG/ship-hats-overview/portal-guide/manage-fortify-applications.md

 PAs can add users to the added Fortify applications and manage their roles and permissions on [Fortify User](https://ssc-roles.hats.stack.gov.sg/)Management portal.

-1. Log in to [Fortify User Management](https://ssc-roles.hats.stack.gov.sg/) portal.
+1. Log in to [Fortify User Management portal](https://ssc-roles.hats.stack.gov.sg/) portal.
 2. Enter your SHIP-HA **TS Username, Password** and click **Log in**.
 3. Click the drop-down menu and choose the required app.